information-sharing-networks/signalsd/README.md

 ## Reference Implementations
 The [initial implementation](https://github.com/information-sharing-networks/isn-ref-impl) was a proof of concept used as part of the UK government's Border Trade Demonstrator (BTD) initiative.
 The BTDs established ISNs that were used by several government agencies and industry groups to improve processes at the border by sharing supply chain information.

-This repo contains the second version (work in progress) - it develops the ISN administration facilities and is designed to scale to higher volumes of data.
+This repo contains the second version of the service, which develops the ISN administration facilities and is designed to scale to higher volumes of data.

 There are three components:
 - an [API](https://signalsd.corridorone.uk/docs) used to configure ISNs, register participants and deploy the data sharing infrastructure